It’s no secret that Instagram is a different platform for influencers today than it was a few years ago.

 Open with a hook.
 In order to gain views and maximize the reach of your Reels, you need to “stop the scroll” by starting your Reels with some type of hook.
 You can do this in a variety of ways.
 First, through a visual hook, like wearing bright lipstick or a patterned top.
 Second, through text that calls out your audience’s problem or desire.
 For example, if you are a fashion influencer, text at the beginning can say “6 ways to style a white top for Spring.”
 Third, you can use movement, like jumping toward the camera or waving at the camera at the beginning.

 Batch your Reels.
 Since Instagram is prioritizing Reels so heavily within the algorithm, consistently posting Reels will positively impact your account and the performance of all of your content.
-In order to stay consistent with your Reels, batch them in advance for the next week!
+In order to stay consistent with your Reels, batch them in advance for the next week and schedule them with Later!

 TIP: Keep a spreadsheet of all the ideas you have, select 5-7 that you want to post the next week, and then shoot them all in one day.